What a great experience! We had so much fun!

 After the video, you are handed the keys, and you are off.
 They also gave us a tour of the campervan, told us about the petrol and dumping features.
 Good times.

 The van was really nice, fully equipped kitchen and linens (towels, sheets and pillows).
-I would do this again in a heart beat, especially now that I am confident in Mr. J’s driving
+I would do this again in a heart beat, especially now that I am confident in Mr. J’s driving- it was actually surprisingly easy to drive.

 A spacious cab offers the perfect environment for death screams as I thought Mr. J would drive off the edge of a mountain numerous times.